 Pension Income Splitting (Automatic)

-If you turn on the automatic pension income splitting in your scenario, Snap will calculate the optimal amount of taxable income to be shifted from one spouse to the other, up to the allowable maximum in each year.
+Automated pension income splitting will calculate the optimal amount of taxable income to be shifted from one spouse to the other, up to the allowable maximum each year, with the goal of equalizing the taxable income between spouses.
 This way you can help your clients minimize their total tax liability.
-Among both spouses, they will save more dollars by paying less tax.
-This leads to instant savings for your clients.
+They will save more dollars by paying less tax, leading to instant savings for your clients.

-First, you'll be able to see the new Pension Income Splitting column on the Planning page for the client or for the spouse.
+This feature is automatically enabled for you.
+You'll be able to see the Pension Income Splitting column on the Planning page for the client or for the spouse.

-Once the feature has been enabled, you can turn it off and on by clicking the blue button at the top of the column.
-You will see the following dialogue box.
+You can turn it off and on by clicking the blue button at the top of the column.
+You'll see the following dialogue box.

 The amount being split for each year will show as a negative value for one spouse and as a corresponding positive value for the other spouse.

-You'll be able to see the impact of the income splitting by examining the Marginal Tax Rate and the Effective Tax Rate on the individual Planning pages as well as the Capital and Estate section on a Combined Planning page.
+You'll be able to see the impact of the income splitting by examining the Marginal Tax Rate and the Effective Tax Rate on the individual Planning pages and the Capital and Estate section on a Combined Planning page.

 The automated pension income splitting will only income split if this makes sense for the client.
 If the clients wouldn't benefit from income splitting, the income splitting column will contain $0 values.